How long should a CV be? Will one page be too short? What about two or three pages — too long?

 3. Should a CV be one page?

-In the UK, your CV should only be one page if you have very little experience or are applying for your first job.
+In the UK, you should only write one page if you are writing a CV for your first job and have very little relevant experience.

 Employers won’t expect more than one page for entry-level positions.
-They’ll be more interested in whether you have the right character and core skills for the job.
+They’ll be more interested in whether you have the right core skills.

 Unnecessarily wordy CVs won’t be impressive.
 In fact, employers may see lengthy CVs as a sign of poor communication or organisational skills.
 Make sure you write in plain English and only include relevant information.